 In response to local need we started a befriending scheme.
 Now with APS accreditation, ‘Dorchester Friends in Deed‘ is a key part of the Church, supporting many in our community who are either lonely or vulnerable.

 We took a further step of faith back in 2008 when we appointed a second member of staff.
 With no outside financial support, this was a measure of how far the Church had come, certainly in terms of giving.
-Simon Burin became our Youth Pastor and has subsequently developed many of our current ministries, such as the Holiday Club, local Christian Union, Puppet Ministry etc. Simon and his wife Pathy now head up a Baptist Church in Sunderland.
+Simon Burin became our Youth Pastor and has subsequently developed many of our current ministries, such as the Holiday Club, local Christian Union, Puppet Ministry etc.

 Following Simon’s departure we re-considered our needs and priorities.
 We decided to recruit 3 part-time positions; a Youth & Families Worker, Children & Families Worker, and a Financial Assistant.